MynthAI/docker-vault-cli/README.md

 ## Usage

-For the standalone version, use: `docker run quay.io/mynth/docker-vault-cli`.
+For the standalone version, use: `quay.io/mynth/docker-vault-cli`.

-For the Python version, use: `docker run quay.io/mynth/docker-vault-cli:python`.
+For the Python version, use: `quay.io/mynth/docker-vault-cli:python`.

 ## Installation